 Where to Party

 The beach of course is the obvious location.
-Fill a cooler box with drinks and snacks, sort yourself a good Spotify playlist and set up camp on the soft sand for the evening.
-Crowds tend to be bigger towards the centre of the beach, where a large stage featuring some of Brazil’s biggest musical artists sets the beat for the night so if you want something with a little more space, I’d suggest heading down to the Leme end of the beach.
+Fill a cooler box with drinks and snacks and set up camp on the sand for the evening.
+Crowds tend to be bigger towards the centre of the beach.
+Here, a large stage featuring some of Brazil’s biggest musical artists sets the beat for the night.
+So, if you want something with a little more space, I’d suggest heading down to the Leme end of the beach.

-However, if you want the real once-in-a-lifetime experience, get yourself to a roof top party at the one of the hotels along the beachfront.
-Tickets don’t come cheap (expect to pay anything from £100 up to £500 per person) but I promise you, you won’t be disappointed.
-Not only do most places include food and drinks for the entire night, they also provide you with unrivalled views over the masses on the beach for one of the best fireworks shows you’ll ever see.
+If you want the real once-in-a-lifetime experience, get yourself to a roof top party.
+Tickets don’t come cheap (anything from £100 to £500) but I promise you, you won’t be disappointed.
+Not only do most places include food and drinks for the entire night, they also provide you with unrivalled views for one of the best fireworks shows you’ll ever see.

-Eleven barges moored in the shallow water along the beach burst into life as the clock strikes midnight, filling the air with a barrage of explosions of light and screams of joy from the crowds.
+Eleven barges moored in the shallow water along the beach burst into life as the clock strikes midnight.
+The air fills with a barrage of explosions of light and screams of joy from the crowds.
 The show is so good that massive cruise ships line up in the water beyond them, giving their passengers a night on the ship that they’ll never forget.

 This is without doubt the best New Years Eve I’ve ever had and I really can’t recommend it enough.
 If you fancy trying it for yourself, I suggest you book early.
 Flights and hotels get super busy and with that, prices tend to skyrocket.
-Get your flights and accommodation sorted early and give yourself something to look forward to away from the rainy streets of the UK!
+Get your flights and accommodation sorted early and give yourself something to look forward to!